islamroshan/camera-linux/README.md

         ffiPlugin: true
 ```

-The native build systems that are invoked by FFI (and method channel) plugin is:
+The native build systems that are invoked by FFI (and method channel) plugins are:

+* For Android: Gradle, which invokes the Android NDK for native builds.
+  * See the documentation in android/build.gradle.
+* For iOS and MacOS: Xcode, via CocoaPods.
+  * See the documentation in ios/camera_linux.podspec.
+  * See the documentation in macos/camera_linux.podspec.
 * For Linux and Windows: CMake.
   * See the documentation in linux/CMakeLists.txt.
   * See the documentation in windows/CMakeLists.txt.

 ## Binding to native code

+To use the native code, bindings in Dart are needed.
-Instead of manually writing the Dart bindings to native code, they are auto-generated from the header file (src/camera_linux.h) using the package:ffigen.
-To refresh these bindings, execute:
+To avoid writing these by hand, they are generated from the header file
+(`src/camera_linux.h`) by `package:ffigen`.

-`flutter pub run ffigen --config ffigen.yaml`
+Regenerate the bindings by running `flutter pub run ffigen --config ffigen.yaml`.

 ## Invoking native code